MTSU

 Remember: All current MTSU students, faculty and staff automatically receive email alerts from the university about weather-related emergencies, delays and cancellations.

+Read more about the university’s Inclement Weather Policy and potential impacts to students, faculty and staff.
 When inclement weather directly affects the university, MTSU will always inform the campus and surrounding community via:

 direct alerts to students, faculty and staff via MTSU’s Critical Notification System from Rave Mobile Safety.

-• the local radio and television stations listed below.
+local radio and television stations.

-the “Alert Updates” web page at www.mtsu.edu/alertupdates.
+the “Alert Updates” webpage at www.mtsu.edu/alertupdates.

-a note on the MTSU home page at www.mtsu.edu.
+a note on the MTSU homepage at www.mtsu.edu.

 the university’s main Facebook page at https://www.facebook.com/mtsublueraiders.